 Dr. Ma’s research mainly focuses on electronic structure of topological materials, superconductivity, low-dimensional materials, and correlated materials, studing by Angle Resolved Photoemission Spectroscopy (ARPES).
 His current research interests contain: 1) electronic structure of topological materials including Dirac/Weyl semimetal, topological insulator, axion insulator, and topological superconductor, 2) unconventional superconductor, 3) coexistence of magnetic order with topological or superconducting states, 4) correlated systems: polaron and charge/spin density wave (CDW/SDW), trions, excitons, other new quantum phenomena induced by electron-boson coupling effect in low dimensional materials.

-Dr. Ma has more than 30 publications in high-impact journals, e.g., 1 in Nature, 2 in Nature Physics, 3 in Science Advance, 2 in Nature Communications, 2 in Physics Review X, Physics Review Letter, 1 in Advance Materials, 2 in Nano letter, 5 in PRB, etc. These works include many breakthrough researches such as the discoveries of Weyl semimetal, three component Fermion, Hourglass Fermion, fluctuated magnetic Weyl Fermion, mobile excitons in 1-D metal, etc.
+Dr. Ma has more than 30 publications in high-impact journals, e.g., 1 in Nature, 2 in Nature Physics, 3 in Science Advance, 2 in Nature Communications, 2 in Physics Review X, 6 in Physics Review Letter, 1 in Advance Materials, 2 in Nano letter, 5 in PRB, etc. These works include many breakthrough researches such as the discoveries of Weyl semimetal, three component Fermion, Hourglass Fermion, fluctuated magnetic Weyl Fermion, mobile excitons in 1-D metal, etc.